ixd-physical-computing/IxD-PhysicalComputing-22/Week-4/Debouncing-smoothing.md

 - Try it out and experiment with changing the amount of smoothing by changing `numReadings`
 - Note that they are using a potentiometer - the results will be more dramatic if you test with a noisy sensor.
 Wire it first with a potentiometerhen, then experiment with a photocell, flex sensor, distance sensor, and/or sound sensor

-There are other ways of smoothing which are more efficient code and more reusable (but harder to understand for beginners).
-You can however just copy and paste the function and use it in your code.
-Here is Eric's version on [Hello Circuit](https://hellocircuits.com/2013/10/08/smoothing-sensor-input/).